langleyfoxall/technologies/qualityassurance/webqualityassurancehandbook.md

 - Appropriate validation for different inputs (phone number, postcode)
 - The forms are not too long & and are grouped logically
 - The user is alerted of the form lifecycle (success, error)
-- When modals are used in the context of updates, ensure inputs are correctly pre populated.
+- When modals are used in the context of updates, ensure inputs are correctly pre populated
 - Autofill is disabled on inputs where appropriate
-- Inputs have correct type property ( emails have email type, phone numbers have tel type)
+- Inputs have correct type property (emails have email type, phone numbers have tel type)

 #### Modals
 - Modals are animated on both display and dismiss
 - Modals are used where appropriate over pages

 #### Formatting
-- Dates are formatted correctly for the appropriate audience.
+- Dates are formatted correctly for the appropriate audience
 - Monetary values are formatted correctly for the appropriate audience
 - Phone numbers are formatted correctly for the appropriate audience